-Establishing support for a new Virtual Organisation includes a variety of steps, starting with a request that is currently made using the CIC portal [CIC].
+Establishing support for a new Virtual Organisation includes a variety of steps, starting with a request that is currently made using the CIC portal.

 This, however, is just a first step that needs to be performed, after which (or preferably in parallel, or beforehand) the more complex issue of resource allocation must be addressed.
-This is a point that is often overlooked - whilst there may be resources available 'on loan' for pilot activities, the bulk of Grid resources are provisioned for specific purposes, such as the Resource Pledges made for the WLCG project.
+This is a point that is often overlooked - whilst there may be resources available "on loan" for pilot activities, the bulk of grid resources are provisioned for specific purposes, such as the Resource Pledges made for the WLCG project.

-The information listed below is based on the CERN wikipages [CWP] and has been applied to a number of VOs, including the International Linear Detector (see Section 5.3.2) project - a recognised High Energy Physics project at CERN - as well as the EnviroGRIDS Earth Science project.
+The information listed below is based on the following CERN wiki pages: https://twiki.cern.ch/twiki/bin/view/LCG/EnablingNewVOATCern and has been applied to a number of VOs, including the International Linear Detector [R 9] project - a recognised High Energy Physics project at CERN - as well as the EnviroGRIDS Earth Science project.

-Enabling support for a new VO at other Grid sites may well differ in detail - what is important to retain is that it is a non-trivial operation that typically has both resource (computer and storage hardware) and support issues.
+Enabling support for a new VO at other grid sites may well differ in detail - what is important to retain is that it is a non-trivial operation that typically has both resource (computer and storage hardware) and support issues.